-Connect the power switch, reset switch, and system status indicator on the chassis to this header according to the pin assignments below.
+Connect the power switch, reset switch, speaker, chassis intrusion switch/sensor and system status indicator on the chassis to this header according to the pin assignments below.
 Note the positive and negative pins before connecting the cables.

-PLED (Power LED):
+PLED/PWR\LED (Power LED):

-System Status LED Connec
+System Status LED on the ch when the

-S0 On system
+S0 On

-S3/S4/S5 Off system
+S3/S4/S5 Off

-oyotoiii
+OII WITCH